sorin-creanga/sorin-creanga/README.md

 ## About Me
 - Currently studying Data Science and Computing at University of London, Birkbeck College
-- Email and CRM Specialist @Cotswold Outdoor group
+- Email Specialist @Cotswold Outdoor group
 - How to reach me: creanga.sorin@outlook.com

 ## Projects